 12. DIY time lapse tripod

 Sugru user Nejc used Sugru and an egg timer to create his own DIY time lapse tripod!

 "The timer rotates for 1 hour which makes for a really nice and steady rotating time lapse."

-Jack took this idea one step further and made it so that you can tilt the camera up whilst rotating — genius!
+Or make a tilting time lapse tripod using two egg timers.
+Sugru-er Jack took the idea one step further and made it so that you can tilt the camera up whilst rotating.
+Ingenuity at its finest.